Minnesota State Fair: State Fair Carousel

-In 1913 Austin McFadden, a Michigan entrepreneur approached the Fair about building the first roller coaster on the Fair grounds and was turned down.
+In 1913 Austin McFadden, a Michigan entrepreneur, approached the fair about building the first roller coaster on the fairgrounds but was turned down.
 The next year he was back and offered to throw in a merry-go-round to get the Fair Board's approval.
-They did.
-For the price of $8,500 McFadden got 30 tons of wood and steel decorated with 68 hand carved horses, two chariots and an organ from the Philadelphia Toboggan Company.
-The Carousel became a State Fair institution that all of Minnesota thought belonged to the fair grounds.
+They approved the idea, and for the price of $8,500 McFadden got 30 tons of wood and steel decorated with 68 hand-carved horses, two chariots and an organ from the Philadelphia Toboggan Company.
+The Carousel became a State Fair institution that was widely but incorrectly assumed to be owned by the fairgrounds.
 It had no sign on it indicating its ownership was not public while being installed on public land.
-Without any disclosure in 1988 the Fair's board refused to extend the Carousel's lease.
-The public learned the owners had dismantled the Carousel and sent it to auction in New York.
-The price wanted was $1.1 million.
+Without any disclosure, in 1988, the Fair Board refused to extend the Carousel's lease.
+The public learned the owners had dismantled the Carousel and sent it to auction in New York, with the price set at $1.1 million.
 The idea that the State Fair Carousel would be lost to Minnesota prompted a public effort to save it.
-While not at the Fair grounds, today it remains intact at Como Park close by.
+While not at the fairgrounds today, it remains intact at Como Park in Saint Paul.
 It is now named for the largest contributor to its remaining in Minnesota, Gerard Cafesjian.

 Entertainment

 Music

-Musical venues include The Grandstand, with a capacity of up to 17,000, and free entertainment venues.
+Musical venues include the Grandstand, with a capacity of up to 17,000, plus other free entertainment venues.

 Permanent rides

 There are several rides that are permanent fixtures at the fair, including the Giant Slide, on which fairgoers ride down a large fiberglass slide on burlap sacks.
 The Skyride is an aerial lift ride that carries fairgoers across the grounds in a gondola.
-The Space Tower is a gyro tower that rotates as it lifts people over 300 feet (90 m) in the air, giving views of the Minneapolis/St. Paul area.
-There is also a haunted house which has been around since 1977 and is located on Judson Ave.
+The Space Tower is a gyro tower that rotates as it lifts people over 300 feet (90 m) in the air, giving views of the Minneapolis/Saint Paul area.
+There is also a haunted house which has been around since 1977 and is located on Judson Avenue.
 The fair's oldest existing ride, Ye Old Mill (opened in 1915), is located near the food building.
 It is a "tunnel of love"–style ride for all ages.